-Portonovo delights with her streamlined manner and still has a classical feel which resembles this golden era of book manufacturing.
+Portonovo delights with its streamlined manner and still has a classical feel which resembles this golden era of book manufacturing.

 The typeface is structured in two subfamilies; Portonovo for larger uses and Portonovo Text, which is helpful for smaller sizes under 8pt.
 The font contains an extended feature set; including small caps, oldstyle numbers and swashes.

-Find more information about the design process of Portonovo at our blog post.
+Find more information about the design process of Portonovo at our notes.

 The typeface is available as individual weights and as a variable font with an axis Book → Black plus an axis Text → Normal.
 The family package includes two variable fonts: upright and italic.